Corbin Carroll Player Props: Diamondbacks vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.65 team ERA ranks third across all MLB pitching staffs.
+- The Rays have the third-ranked team ERA across all league pitching staffs (3.63).

-- Rays pitchers combine to rank 11th in baseball in home runs allowed (85 total, one per game).
+- Rays pitchers combine to surrender the 10th-fewest home runs in baseball (85 total, one per game).

-- Eflin (9-3) is aiming for his 10th victory when he gets the starting nod for the Rays in his 15th start of the season.
-He has a 3.35 ERA in 83 1/3 innings pitched, with 84 strikeouts.
+- The Rays will send Chirinos (3-3) to the mound to make his fifth start of the season.
+He is 3-3 with a 3.91 ERA and 23 strikeouts through 48 1/3 innings pitched.

-- In his most recent appearance on Friday against the Kansas City Royals, the right-hander threw six innings, allowing three earned runs while surrendering seven hits.
+- His most recent appearance came on Saturday against the Kansas City Royals, when the righty threw 5 1/3 innings, surrendering eight earned runs while allowing nine hits.

+- The 29-year-old has a 3.91 ERA and 4.3 strikeouts per nine innings in 11 games this season, while giving up a batting average of .222 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.